altocodenl/TODIS/readme.md

 A good analogy to illustrate the concept of sequence is a recipe.
 A recipe of the cake is not a cake.
 Rather, it tells you how you can make a cake.
 A DIS will give you even more: not only the instructions on how to make the cake, but also the ingredients.

 ```
-"make cake" 1 @ mix . @ chocolate 100
+"make cake" 1 @ mix - @ chocolate 100
-                    . @ flour 500
+                    - @ flour 500
-                    . @ butter 300
+                    - @ butter 300
             2 @ bake degrees 200
                      ingredients @ 1
 ```

 In the example above, you can notice that making a cake consists of two steps: mixing ingredients and baking them at 200 degrees (you can also notice that I've never baked a cake).
 There's two calls made here: `mix` and `bake`.
 Additionally, there are calls made to `chocolate`, `flour` and `butter` within the `mix` call, presumably to get the ingredients.

 Note that we use the dot notation inside `mix`.
 This makes the sequence more readable.
-What's important is to remember that those dots are just placeholders for `1`, `2` and `3`.
+What's important is to remember that those dashes are just placeholders for `1`, `2` and `3`.

 We now have a problem, because we don't want those calls to happen when we are writing the sequence.
 Instead, we want them to happen when another parts of the space calls this sequence.
 So we need to create a new operator which will "freeze" these calls and only let them happen when the sequence is called.
 We will use `:`, since it is normally associated with defining something.

 ```
-"make cake" @ : 1 @ mix . @ chocolate 100
+"make cake" @ : 1 @ mix - @ chocolate 100
-                        . @ flour 500
+                        - @ flour 500
-                        . @ butter 300
+                        - @ butter 300
                 2 @ bake degrees 200
                          ingredients @ 1
 ```